 OTHER WAYS TO ENJOY HONEYNUT SQUASH

-If you don’t want to make a meal of it with this stuffed honeynut recipe, you can always simply roast the squash just like this roasted buttercup squash.
+If you don’t want to make a meal of it with this stuffed honeynut recipe, you can always simply roast the squash just like this roasted buttercup squash or roasted sweet dumpling squash – the maple dijon tahini sauce with that recipe would be delicious with honeynut as well!

 Another option is making soup out of it!